avirzin/Rendex/README.md

 ## Introduction

 This project serves as the final submission for the "EVM Chain Certification" program offered by Alchemy University.
-The investment use case presented herein was selected as the capstone project due to its foundational simplicity, which provides a clear and accessible framework for demonstrating core blockchain development principles.
+The investment use case presented herein was selected as the Capstone Project due to its foundational simplicity, which provides a clear and accessible framework for demonstrating core blockchain development principles.
 However, the implementation introduces several nuanced complexities, particularly in the integration of an off-chain oracle mechanism that bridges traditional financial data sources with on-chain smart contract execution.
 The comprehensive investment lifecycle—encompassing tokenization, yield accrual through rebasing mechanisms, and redemption processes—offers a holistic opportunity to synthesize and apply the diverse technical competencies acquired throughout the certification curriculum.

 ## Project Description